Walking the Thermal Region of New Zealand for Cancer Charities.

 THE KELTEK ALE TRAIL GUIDE

 A written hand guide to Keltek Inns by way of a journey along a Cornish Tourist route comprised largely of cycle roads and tramways suited to the slower pace of life.
 As the author I write it as a pub walk though most of it can be cycled and it is possible to follow the trail by motor ( we have also detailed the most direct way for vehicles in each section).
-Our launch day will include a ‘Big Charity Bash’ at the Coppice Inn, Lanner, supporting local charities.
-For those you cannot make the walk or charity event please consider making a donation to Children South West Hospice via my donation page:
+Our launch day will include entertainment at the Coppice Inn, Lanner, supporting local charities.
+For those you cannot make the walk or charity event please support the other Keltek Inns (see the guide) during our Autumn campaign or consider making a donation to Children South West Hospice via my donation page:

 KELTEK KIDDIES FUN DAY – Saturday 19th October at The Coppice Inn (organised by Susan Harvey, Megan Hearn and Robin Moore).

 RAISED £1000 FOR LOCAL SPECIAL NEEDS DANCE GROUP – ‘The Collective Dance Group’ and CHILDREN SOUTHWEST HOSPICE

 Many thanks to The Collective Dance group for performing at the Harvest/Xmas Auction and the fantastic musicians who followed.